Amber-Pittman/node-db2-guided/LECTURE_NOTES.md

             "id" INTEGER NOT NULL PRIMARY KEY AUTOINCREMENT,

-            // Datatype of name is text (or use VARCHAR and specify a length if you wanted
+            // Datatype of name is text (or use VARCHAR() and specify a length inside the
-                // to use one that gets converted into text)
+                // parens if you wanted to use one that gets converted into text)
             // Don't want it to be empty, so not null
-            // Name should be unique in this situation because we're talking about fruits, not people
+            // Name should be unique in this situation because we're talking about fruits,
+                // not people

             "name" TEXT NOT NULL UNIQUE,